maryanneogakwu/6110_assignment_01/README.md

 2. Raw read Quality Control: carried out with NanoPlot and FastQC, to assess read length and quality to ensure it is suitable for assembly.
 3. De novo Genome Assembly: generating a draft assembly of contigs using the Flye tool.
 4. Reference-Assisted Scaffolding with Ragout: order and orient contigs using one or more closely related Salmonella reference genomes to Produce a more complete and biologically accurate genome assembly.
-5. Assembly Evaluation: confirmation of assembly quality, completedness and contiguity.
+5. Assembly Evaluation: confirmation of assembly quality, completeness and contiguity.
 6. Variant Calling: alignment to detect genetic differences between your isolate and the reference genome using Minimap2.
 7. Visualization: Visualize genome alignment and structural differences and interpret results to support biological conclusions using IGV for variants and Bandage for an assembly graph